weblicht/reactprojecttemplate/README.md

 To build and develop the application:

 1. start webpack in development watch mode, which will rebuild the UI every time a file is saved on the disk.
-This command has to run in a separate terminal, as it will never return by itself (needs to be interrupted manually):
+This command has to run in a separate terminal, as it will never return by itself (needs to be interrupted manually): `$ make webui`.
+If you want to build the UI for production (without watch mode), run: `$ make webui-production`
-   $ make webui
-If you want to build the UI for production (without watch mode), run:
-   $ make webui-production

 2. start the backend java application, either from your favourite IDE or from the command line:
    $ make run